SQream/sqream_docs/guides/operations/setup/before_you_begin.rst

 * An NVIDIA-capable server, either on-premise or on supported cloud platforms.

    * Supported operating systems: Red Hat Enterprise Linux v7.x / CentOS v7.x / Ubuntu 18.04 / Amazon Linux
    * NVIDIA GPU.
-A Tesla GPU is highly recommended
+A Tesla GPU is highly recommended.
+See more information in our :ref:`hardware_guide`.
    * A privileged SSH connection to the server (sudo)

-.. tip:: Refer to our :ref:`hardware_guide` for more information about supported and recommended configurations.

 * A SQream DB license (contact support@sqream.com or your SQream account manager for your license key)

 * A 3rd party tool that can connect to SQream DB via JDBC, ODBC, or Python

 If you do not have a SQream DB license, visit our website and `sign up for SQream DB`_ today!

+Refer to our :ref:`hardware_guide` for more information about supported and recommended configurations.

 What does the installation process look like?
 ----------------------------------------------